Symplectic 4-manifolds admit Weinstein trisections: Putting symplectic braided surfaces in bridge position

 \section{Putting symplectic braided surfaces in bridge position}

+Theorem~\ref{prop:branch-tri} proves that a branched cover of a singular surface in bridge trisected position pulls back the trisection downstairs to a trisection upstairs.
+We want to be able to combine this result with Auroux's theorem (Theorem~\ref{thm:auroux}) that every symplectic manifold is a symplectic singular branched cover over $\cptwo$.
+In order to combine these, we need to ensure that the symplectic branch locus of an Auroux branched covering is in bridge trisected position with respect to a Weinstein trisection on $\cptwo$.

-A refinement of Theorem \ref{thm:auroux} was proven by Auroux and Katzarkov \cite{Auroux-Katzarkov}, which ensures that we find a symplectic singular branched covering $f\colon X\to \cptwo$ with the additional property that the image of the branch locus sits in a nice position with respect to the standard linear pencil on $\cptwo$.
-In this section we will show that we can symplectically isotope such a surface so that it is in bridge position with respect to a genus one Weinstein trisection on $\cptwo$.
+To do this, we start with a refinement of Theorem \ref{thm:auroux} that was proven by Auroux and Katzarkov \cite{Auroux-Katzarkov}, which ensures that we find a symplectic singular branched covering $f\colon X\to \cptwo$ with the additional property that the image of the branch locus sits in a nice position with respect to the standard linear pencil on $\cptwo$ (see the definition below for a braided surface).
+In this section we will show that we can symplectically isotope such a braided surface so that it is in bridge position with respect to a genus one Weinstein trisection on $\cptwo$.
+Therefore, up to a symplectomorphism of $\cptwo$ from Lemma~\ref{l:sympliso} realizing this isotopy, the Auroux-Katzarkov branched covering pulls back a Weinstein trisection of $\cptwo$ to a trisection of an arbitrary symplectic manifold.
+In section~\ref{sec:lifting}, we will show that in fact this lifted trisection has Weinstein sectors, and put everything together to prove our main theorem.

+First we precisely define the set-up and definitions for the output of Auroux and Katzarkov's results.